Security in international research and innovation collaboration (URIS guidelines)

 The ‘high-risk country’ designation

-High-risk countries are identified by the Danish Security and Intelligence Service (PET).
-Currently, Iran, China and Russia are identified as high-risk countries in regard to research.
+High-risk countries are designated by the Danish Security and Intelligence Service (PET).
+Currently, Iran, China and Russia are designated as high-risk countries in regard to research.
 These particular states have been singled out for inclusion on the background of PET’s intelligence about which countries are particularly aggressive in their attempts to gain illicit access to research results from Danish research institutions and groups.

 Collaboration with researchers who are citizens of these countries is not prohibited, but background checks will be carried out in connection with recruitment, enrolment of PhD students and hosting guests.